AliNoor1/BuildIt/references/workflow-example.md

     git checkout develop
 ```

 `develop` branch will usually be just ahead of the `master` branch.
 It will not necessarily always be stable but at all times it should contain all of the work for the next stable release.
 So to do any real work, I still want to create a new branch to contain *only* the changes that I am making.
 I want my new branch to be branched off of `develop` not `master` so that I am working with the most up to date code base.
 Since I just ran `git checkout develop` , I know that I am on that branch.
 Now I create the branch that I will actually work with and give it a descriptive title that makes it clear exactly what I will be changing.
+In this example I am editting and adding the `CONTRIBUTING.md` file.

 ```
     git branch add-contributing.md